Gianyar Regency: Early Independence Period

-When the Dutch had taken control of the entire island of Bali, the 8 former kingdoms were still recognized by the Government of Guberneurmen but as part of the Dutch East Indies headed by a king (Selfbestuurder) in their respective swapraja regions.
+When the Dutch had taken control of the entire island of Bali, the 8 former kingdoms were still recognised by the Government of Guberneurmen but as part of the Dutch East Indies headed by a king (Selfbestuurder) in their respective swapraja regions.
 During the revolution, when the Bali region was included in the State of East Indonesia (NIT) autonomous regional kingdom (Swapraja) into an institution called Oka, the King of Gianyar was appointed as Chairman of the Council of Kings replacing the year 1947.

 In addition, during the NIT period two other figures, namely Tjokorde Gde Raka Sukawati (Puri Kantor Ubud) became President of NIT and Ida A.A.
-Gde Agung (Puri Agung Gianyar) became Prime Minister of NIT, When the Republic of the United States of Indonesia (RIS) returned to the Unitary State (NKRI) on August 17 1950, then the regions throughout Indonesia were issued Law No. I of 1957, the implementation of which was regulated by Law No. 69 of 1958 which changed the Swatantra Region Level II (Daswati II).
+Gde Agung (Puri Agung Gianyar) became Prime Minister of NIT, When the Republic of the United States of Indonesia (RIS) returned to the Unitary State (NKRI) on 17 August 1950, then the regions throughout Indonesia were issued Law No. I of 1957, the implementation of which was regulated by Law No. 69 of 1958 which changed the Swatantra Region Level II (Daswati II).
 The name Daswati II applied uniformly throughout Indonesia until 1960.
-The first regent in DATI II Gianyar was Tjokorda Ngurah (1960-1963).
+The first regent in DATI II Gianyar was Tjokorda Ngurah (1960–1963).
 The next regents were Drh.
-Tjokorda Anom Pudak (1963-1964) and Regent I Made Sayoga, BA (1964-1965).
+Tjokorda Anom Pudak (1963–1964) and Regent I Made Sayoga, BA (1964–1965).
 When Law No. 18 of 1965 was implemented, DATI II was changed to the name DATI II Regency.
 Then it was perfected by the issuance of Law No. 5 of 1974 which replaced the name of the Regency.
 The regional head is still called Regent.

 Gianyar Regency Government Period

 From the autonomy side, it is clear that the development process that occurred in Gianyar City.
-Autonomy and full sovereignty have been attached to the Kingdom Government since April 19, 1771, then processed until Regional Autonomy at Level II Regency which is in effect until now.
+Autonomy and full sovereignty have been attached to the Kingdom Government since 19 April 1771, then processed until Regional Autonomy at Level II Regency which is in effect until now.

 Various leadership styles and governing arts in the autonomy system have been partitioned on the pages of Gianyar City History.
-The process of autonomy dynamics is quite long since April 19, 1771 until April 19, 2023 today, since the palace city was built as the center of government of the autonomous kingdom to a district city, the name Gianyar is immortalized.
+The process of autonomy dynamics is quite long since 19 April 1771 until 19 April 2023 today, since the palace city was built as the centre of government of the autonomous kingdom to a district city, the name Gianyar is immortalised.
 Until now it has been 252 years old, the leaders of the city area, from the king (kingdom) to the Regent (Regency), have their own characteristics and styles and art of governing in the land of artists.
 Artists who are always down to earth in Gianyar and even worldwide.